dgilton/willettlabs_pytorch_tutorial/README.md

 If you're running this on Slurm, do the following. **Note: Using conda to install pytorch will NOT install the GPU-compatible version if you run this script using the head node!
 Submit a job!**

 First, clone this repository to your home directory.
-Then, create a text file with the following lines in it, named conda_install
+Then, create a text file named conda_install with the following lines in it:

     ```
     #!/bin/bash